cedra-labs/docs/docs/handbook-for-newcomers.md

 6. **Build a UI** to interact with the blockchain using the TypeScript SDK
 7. **Interact** with your asset

-## What’s Next
+## What's Next

-You’re now ready to:
+You're now ready to:

 * Deploy your own asset
 * Build your own DEX on Cedra